psocha/psocha.github.io/book-summaries/sugar.md

 Sugar's most visible role was as a sweetener of bitter beverages; Britain's famous tea culture and America's famous coffee culture both arose during this time.
 Desserts evolved into a standalone course of a meal.
 Cakes became a common way to celebrate occasions like weddings.
-Sugar production byproducts like molasses and rum gained popularity too; rum caused a significant drunkenness problem, especially among native Americans.
+Sugar production byproducts like molasses and rum gained popularity too; rum caused a significant drunkenness problem, especially among Native Americans.
 The serious tooth decay problems that were once limited to the wealthy had now spread to everyone else.

 In less than a century, sugar went from being a luxury spice to being an ordinary commodity that could be found in the most humble shops in the most remote towns.